jonnydiamond/DatabricksAutomation/README.md

 # About This Repository

-This Repository contains an Azure Databricks Development Framework for delivering Data Engineering/Machine Learning projects based on the below Azure Technologies:
+This Repository contains an Azure Databricks Continuous Deployment _and_ Continuous Development Framework for delivering Data Engineering/Machine Learning projects based on the below Azure Technologies:

 | Azure Databricks | Azure Log Analytics | Azure Monitor Service  | Azure Key Vault        |
 | ---------------- |:-------------------:| ----------------------:| ----------------------:|

 ---

  Azure Databricks is a powerfull technology, used by Data Engineers and Scientists ubiquitously.
 However, operationalizing it within a fully automated Continuous Integration and Deployment setup may prove challenging.

 The net effect is a disproportionate amount of the Data Scientist/Engineers time contemplating DevOps matters.
 This Repositories guiding vision is automate as much of the infrastructure as possible. [^1]